MarcelloPercoco/borg-backup/README.md

 A dockerized Borg Backup server.
 For more information about Borg Backup, an excellent de-duplicating backup, refer to: https://www.borgbackup.org/

 Heavily based on tgbyte/borg-backup, 2 main differences:
-* based on apline linux isntead of ubuntu
+* based on apline linux instead of ubuntu
 * available even for arm/v7 arch

 ## Usage